When Are Taxes Due for an LLC? (All You Need To Know)

 An accountant calculating taxes for an LLC

-The deadlines for LLC business taxes will largely depend on how the LLC chooses to be taxed.
-An LLC can choose to be taxed as either a sole proprietorship, partnership, or corporation, which is why there are different LLC tax forms.
+The due dates for LLC business taxes will largely depend on how the LLC chooses to be taxed.
+An LLC can be taxed as a sole proprietorship, partnership, or corporation, so there are different LLC tax forms.

-Unless you are a single-member LLC treated as a sole proprietorship by the IRS, you will have to choose your tax year accounting method: a fiscal year or a calendar year.
+Unless you are a single-member LLC treated as a sole proprietorship by the IRS, you must choose your tax year accounting method: a fiscal year or a calendar year.

 A fiscal year is 12 consecutive months (e.g. July of this year to June the following year), while a calendar year is from January to December.